MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ### Client Lifecycle Events
 After configuring the Analytics SDK, app sessions will start to be recorded on the user's device.
 A session in MobileFirst Operational Analytics is recorded when the app is moved from the foreground then to the background, which creates a session on the analytics console.

-As soon as the device is set up to record sessions and you send your data, you will see the analytics console populated with data like below.
+As soon as the device is set up to record sessions and you send your data, you will see the analytics console populated with data as seen below.

 ![sessions-chart](analytics-app-sessions.png)